syncfusion-content/blazor-docs/blazor/ai-assistview/templates.md

 ## Prompt item template

 You can use the `PromptItemTemplate` tag directive to customize the prompt items in the AI AssistView.
-The template context includes `prompt`, `toolbarItems` and `index` items.
+The template context includes `Prompt`, `ToolbarItems` and `Index` items.

 ```cshtml